sotonfencing/sotonfencing.github.io/training.md

 Taster sessions
 ---------------

 A taster session is usually held on the weekend at the end of Freshers' Week.
-This year's session will be on **Saturday 27th September 2014 in the [Old Sports Hall, SUSU Building (42)][OldSportsHall] between 18:00 and 21:00**.
+This year's session will be on **Saturday 27th September 2014 in the [Jubilee Sports Hall, Jubilee Sports Centre (18)][JubileeSportsHall] between 18:00 and 21:00**.
 Please wear trainers and sports clothes.
 Bringing a cold drink is recommended.

 Term time sessions
 ------------------